In the beginning God created everything good through his son. ...Keep Reading

 Why is preaching so important?
 In this guest post, Al Mohler describes the importance of expository preaching....Keep Reading

 The idea of a vesper - an evening prayer of thanks and consecration, is more than a good idea - it's something that God's people seem to have done in many places in the Bible.
 One example is Psalm 141, where David prays and lifts his had to God as an evening sacrifice.
-I came across this vesper (evening prayer) from the Canadian and American Reformed Church, an...Keep Reading
+I came across this vesper (evening prayer) from the Canadian and American Reformed Church, and thought it...Keep Reading

 God is not nostalgic; He works forward to bring greater blessing to his His people, even when they have difficulty believing....Keep Reading